-- Strategic planning allows an organization to define its mission and the steps necessary to achieve it.1 In the case of the System, however, the mission is largely defined in governing legislation and can only be changed by the City Council or the voters of San Jose. - 2) Despite the above limitation, the Board believes that strategic planning can help the Board and Management to articulate a shared vision of how the System will carry out its business and overcome any challenges that may arise.
+- 1) Strategic planning allows an organization to define its mission and the steps necessary to achieve it.
+In the case of the System, however, the mission is largely defined in the governing legislation, which can only be changed by the City Council or the voters of San Jose. - 2) Despite the above limitation, the Board believes that strategic planning can help the Board and Management to articulate a shared vision of how the System will carry out its business and overcome any challenges that may arise.
 Furthermore, it can help to focus, energize, and motivate everyone in the organization.